Nagat El-Sagheera: Early life

-Nagat El Sagheera was born in Cairo, Egypt on 11 August 1938.
-The daughter of prominent Arabic calligrapher, Mohammad Hosni, He is originally from Mit Ghamr, Dakahlia Governorate, Egypt; and an Egyptian mother.
+Nagat El Sagheera was born in Cairo, Egypt on 11 August 1938 as the daughter of prominent Kurdish-EgyptianArabic calligrapher Mohammad Hosni, who hailed from Damascus, and an Egyptian mother.
 Her father married twice.
 She grew up in a household that was frequented by leading artists and calligraphers.
-Najat was singing at family gatherings from the age of five.
+Nagat was singing at family gatherings from the age of five.
 She made her first film, Hadiya (released in 1947) at the age of eight.

 She is reported to have performed songs by the diva, Umm Kulthum, from the age of 7 years.
 Along with Umm Kulthum, she was one of a small group of female singers who formed the Egyptian “golden age” of music in the 1940s, ’50s and ’60s.

 She was known as “al-Saghira, the small” or “al-Saghira, the young”.
 She gained many fans after releasing the song, Irja Ilyya (Return to Me), based on a poem by Nizar Qabbani whose sister had committed suicide rather than enter into an arranged marriage.
 The song's feminist lyrics struck a chord with fans.
-During the 1970s, Najat added original lines to the song during 1970s’ performances, demonstrating her capacity for "inspired interpretation".
+During the 1970s, Nagat added original lines to the song during 1970s’ performances, demonstrating her capacity for "inspired interpretation".

 In a recorded interview, in the mid-1960s for Egyptian TV with the presenter Ms Salwa Hegzi, Nagat stated that she had, at that time, eight brothers and sisters.
 Lately, some media outlets are indicating double that number; the most frequently mentioned is seventeen brothers and sisters.
 The discrepancy between eight and seventeen siblings can be readily explained by the nature of an extended family.
-Najat is one of eight siblings (four boys: Ezz Eddin, Nabil, Farooq and Sami; and four girls: Khadiga, Samira, Najat herself and Afaf) from her father's first marriage; as well as three half-sisters from her father's second marriage to Gawhara (Kawther, Soad, Sabah).
+Nagat is one of eight siblings (four boys: Ezz Eddin, Nabil, Farooq and Sami; and four girls: Khadiga, Samira, Nagat herself and Afaf) from her father's first marriage; as well as three half-sisters from her father's second marriage to Gawhara (Kawther, Soad, Sabah).
 Following Gawhara's divorce from Hosni and remarriage to Abdel Monem Hafez, another six children were born (three boys: Jaheer, Jaser and Jalaa; and three girls: Gehan, Janjah and Jeely).
 The grand total of 17 is made up of eight full siblings; three half-sisters and six step-siblings.
 In the same interview, Nagat confirmed that she was brought up in a home where most of her brothers and sisters were artists.